FineUploader/fine-uploader/readme.md

 You can use the onSubmit callback, to set parameters based on the state of your app.

-    onSubmit: function(id, fileName){
+    onSubmit: function(id, fileName){},
-    },
-    onComplete: function(id, fileName, responseJSON){
+    onComplete: function(id, fileName, responseJSON){}
-    }

 #### Changing design ####

 If you want to change markup look into template, fileTemplate, classes option in fileuploader.js But for most purposes customization of the css file should be enough.

 #### Further questions ####

-If you have a simple question, leave a comment on my blog.
-For commercial support, contact andrew (at) valums.com
+If you have a simple question, leave comment on my blog.
+For commercial support, contact andrew(at)valums.com